-Finding Tradespeople in Portugal
+Finding Good Tradespeople in Portugal

 Renovating your Portuguese home

 Internal renovations are much simpler to manage in Portuguese properties than external works, as there are fewer legalities to consider.
-Unless you are changing the core structure of a building (for example, pulling out entire floors to create a galleried mezzanine) you are generally free to do what you wish with the inside of your home in Portugal.
+Unless you are changing the core structure of a building (for example, by pulling out entire floors to create a galleried mezzanine) you are generally free to do what you wish with the inside of your home in Portugal.

-External renovations get a lot more complicated.
-If you intend to make your property larger or taller, or if you need to change the roof or façade of a building, you are going to need permission from your local camara (town hall).
+External renovations can get a lot more complicated than internal improvements.
+If you intend to make your property larger or taller, or if you need to change the roof or façade of a building, you will need permission from your local camara (town hall).
 For this, you will need an architect to draw up plans for you.
-The language barrier can become an issue, so if you cannot speak Portuguese, a friendly lawyer can help to ease the renovation process.
+The language barrier can become an issue here, so if you cannot speak Portuguese, a friendly lawyer can help to ease the renovation process.

 Once planning permission is granted, it’s important to realise that any permission has an expiry date in Portugal, so you need to ensure work is started in time to avoid going through the entire process again.
-Ensure you use licensed tradespeople, otherwise, although your project may get completed in time, it could prove difficult to sell on if you don’t have all the necessary paperwork in place.
+Ensure you use licensed tradespeople in Portugal.
+If not, you could get your project completed in time, but then find it difficult to sell on because you don’t have all the necessary paperwork in place.

 The Portugal Buying Guide is designed to support you through each stage of buying property in Portugal, providing relevant, up-to-date information and tips from Portugal property experts and expats who have been through the process themselves.
-The guide helps you to:
+It helps you to: